Zimbra-Community/mailing-lists/README.md

 Read the https://github.com/Zimbra-Community/mailing-lists/wiki on how to enable DDOS protection, how to set-up appropriate e-mail headers and enforce posting restrictions.

-If you find Zimbra Mailing Lists useful and want to support its continued development, you can make donations via:
-- PayPal: info@barrydegraaff.tk
-- Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A

 Designed for Zimbra version 8.7.

 Bugs and feedback: https://github.com/Zimbra-Community/mailing-lists/issues